-Note that when using the NVIDIA control panel you can use an HDMI (High-Definition Multimedia Interface) cable connected to the HDMI-Out port and/or Mini DisplayPort compatible cable connected to a Mini DisplayPort 1.3 to connect an external display.
+Note that you can use an HDMI (High-Definition Multimedia Interface) cable connected to the HDMI-Out port and/or DisplayPort compatible cable connected to a DisplayPort 1.3 to connect an external display.
 See your external display device's manual to see which formats it supports.